 - 1. Promote rail transportation. - 2.
 Encourage the Province to find ways of improving the following unsatisfactory and potentially hazardous sections of road as follows: - a.
-Pedestrian crossings along the Trans-Canada Highway need to be improved at Deloume, Shawnigan-Mill Bay and Frayne Roads.
-The problems could be reduced by providing an underpass at Lashburne Road or an overpass at Deloume or Shawnigan-Mill Bay Roads.
-This is a safety priority, as most residences are east of the highway and schools to the west. - b.
 The intersection of East Shawnigan Lake and Recreation Roads requires improvement.
 An extremely limited line of visibility at this intersection is caused by the E&N Railway embankment and overpass and by a significant road gradient.
 Recreation Road is extensively used by the vacationing public towing trailers and boats.
-A future day use park now being planned will cause further congestion at this intersection. - c.
+A future day use park now being planned will cause further congestion at this intersection. - b.
 The intersections where Filgate and Cameron-Taggart Roads intersect Cobble Hill-Shawnigan Lake and Shawnigan-Mill Bay Roads are on curves, producing a hazard.
-All intersections on Cobble Hill-Shawnigan Lake Road should have safe and clear lines of sight.
+All intersections on Cobble Hill-Shawnigan Lake Road should have safe and clear lines of sight. - c.
+East Shawnigan Lake Road between Lark Road and St. John's Academy Shawnigan Lake has a number of acute curves and virtually no pedestrian or cycling areas (due to a high road bank and a 10-m right-of-way abutting the roadway).
+These factors present a

-- d.
-East Shawnigan Lake Road between Lark Road and Dwight International School has a number of acute curves and virtually no pedestrian or cycling areas (due to a high road bank and a 10-m right-of-way abutting the roadway).
-These factors present a dangerous situation for pedestrian and non-motorized movement.
-Improvements to the shoulder portions are required. - e.
+- dangerous situation for pedestrian and non-motorized movement.
+Improvements to the shoulder portions are required. - d.
 At the intersection of Renfrew and McKean Roads, a potential congestion problem is likely to occur due to the expected increase in traffic volume.
-This intersection is the main access to a large residential subdivision and is adjacent to an elementary school. - f.
-The pedestrian routes from Mason's to Malta Road on the Cobble Hill-Shawnigan Lake Road and Shawnigan Village to 5 km past the Village on Shawnigan/Mill Bay Road are illdefined and a properly designed walkway is required in both cases. - g.
-Connection of Deloume Road between Mill Springs and points north is necessary. - h.
-On the Trans-Canada Highway, an advance left turn lane for south bound traffic onto Kilmalu Road is necessary to improve safety. - i.
-On the Trans-Canada Highway, an advance left turn lane at Fisher Road, for both north and south bound traffic, would improve safety. - Encourage the Province to name roads in the Shawnigan Lake Village area in ways that will reflect local identity and heritage and to consult with local historical societies and the CVRD for recommendations. - 4.
+This intersection is the main access to a large residential subdivision and is adjacent to an elementary school. - e.
+The pedestrian routes from Mason's to Malta Road on the Cobble Hill-Shawnigan Lake Road and Shawnigan Village to 5 km past the Village on Shawnigan/Mill Bay Road are ill-defined and a properly designed walkway is required in both cases. - 3.
+Encourage the Province to name roads in the Shawnigan Lake Village area in ways that will reflect local identity and heritage and to consult with local historical societies and the CVRD for recommendations. - 4.
 Encourage the Province to ensure that heavy truck traffic utilizes alternate routes through major network roads rather than the more densely populated village areas. - 5.
 Encourage the Province to implement the Major Road Network Plan with roads classified according to the table below: